datcuandrei/datcuandrei.com/_tabs/miscellaneous.md

 Tools
 -----
 - [muks](https://github.com/datcuandrei/muks)<br>
-LUKS on macOS (both Intel and Apple Silicon).<br>
+LUKS on macOS (both Intel and Apple Silicon).

 > This project is still work in progress!
 {: .prompt-info }

 - [silver-disco](https://github.com/datcuandrei/silver-disco)<br>
-Ansible Playbook for strong encryption ciphers and algorithms for different UNIX tools.<br>
+Ansible Playbook for strong encryption ciphers and algorithms for different UNIX tools.

 > This project is still work in progress!
 {: .prompt-info }